fridavbg/fridavbg/README.md

 ## Im currently working on

 * Writing my Thesis on Green Coding and how Green UX principles can help make a webpage more sustainable.
-* Doing a course on Data and Telecommuniction at Blekinge Institute of Technology.
+(As you can see my green spots have been down in February as I have been busy researching ;))

 Also trying to get better at code challenges with Exercism: [Exercism profile](https://exercism.org/profiles/fridavbg)